0FL01/r2-backup/README.md

 ### Optional Parameters

+-   `BACKUP_NAME`: Base name for the archive stored in the bucket.
+Timestamp and extension are appended automatically.
+Default: current hostname.
 -   `USE_ZSTD`: Toggle zstd compression. `true` (default) creates `.tar.zst` using `zstd`; `false` creates a plain `.tar` and does not require `zstd`.
 -   `ZSTD_LEVEL`: The `zstd` compression level.
 Ranges from 1 (fastest) to 22 (highest compression).
 (Default: `3`).
 -   `BACKUP_RETENTION_DAYS`: The number of days to keep backups.
 Older backups will be automatically deleted.
 (Default: `7`).